 308.-SALESMANSHIP.
-The object of this course is not only to give the student a knowledge of the fundamental principles of successful salesmanship but also to give him practical experience in developing it.
-A careful study is made of personality development with emphasis on those traits necessary to make and successfully close sales.
-4 quarter hours.
-Text: Salesmanship and Business Efficiency-Knox.
+The object of this course is not only 10 give the student a knowledge of the fundamental principles of successful salesmanship but also to give him practical ereperience in developing it.
+A careful study is made of per-